 Material: 100% baby alpaca wool

 More features: sustainable, environmentally-friendly, 90-day full refund period

 This is perhaps the softest yarn you will find, with its 100% authentic baby alpaca wool material, which makes for extremely warm scarves.
 This yarn comes in a set of three skeins with duplicate colors.
 On top of that, you can choose between 25 different colors.

 Each yarn has a total of 366 yards of thread, which makes a total of 1098 yards of yarn in the complete set.
 The gauge 3 yarn weighs 5.28oz and comes with a full refund policy valid till after 90 days of purchase.

-What could be better: One con of this product is that a set has duplicate colors instead of assorted ones, requiring you to buy multiple sets if you want more colors
+Which disadvantages must you keep in mind?
+One con of this product is that a set has duplicate colors instead of assorted ones, requiring you to buy multiple sets if you want more colors

 The Red Heart Unforgettable Yarn is made from 100% acrylic material, making it an extremely versatile product, which allows you to use several crochet techniques and needles for knitting.
 The pure acrylic material also makes it comfortable and soft.